 If you suspect that your teen suffers from a mental health disorder such as depression or anxiety, it is imperative that you seek intervention from a trusted therapist.
 It’s possible that your divorce exacerbated an already existing condition of which you were previously unaware.
 One-on-one therapy can provide a much-needed outlet for your teen, while family therapy will help you and your teen (and ideally, your ex) handle conflict more effectively.
 Your child may not be alone in requiring therapy; make arrangements to meet with your own therapist if necessary.
 If you demonstrate a commitment to mental health, your teen may follow suit.

-As you deal with the complications of child custody and support, look to the Brown Law Offices for guidance.
+As you deal with the complications of child custody and support, look to the law firm of Barna, Guzy & Steffen, Ltd. for guidance.
 No matter the age of your children or the nature of your divorce, you can benefit from compassionate legal support.